-- 1) Because the Black Student enrollment has increased, Because the black Statement and the statement is both; a need and desire for a profound educational development of Black Culture. - In order to bring about an awareness of the Black man's background and his role in American History to both Black and White Students. - 3) In order to bring about a relative identity of Black students to their culture and to each other, - 4) In an attempt to provide self-esteem for the development of positive attitudes in the Black students' efforts to cope with their environment. - To regenerate unique cultural characteristics of language patterns, dress codes, food dishes, musi-cal interests, family customs, and heritage.
+- Because the Black Student enrollment has increased, there is both: a need and desire for a profound educational development of Black Culture. - In order to bring about an awareness of the Black man's background and his role in American History to both Black and White Students, - 3) In order to bring about a relative identity of Black students to their culture and to each other. - 4) In an attempt to provide self-esteem for the development of positive attitudes in the Black students' efforts to cope with their environment. - To regenerate unique cultural characteristics of language patterns, dress codes, food dishes, musical interests, family customs, and heritage.